LeeAaron702/TenaciousTracker/README.md

 - View gas and service records on a map
 - Dashboard with vehicle-specific metrics

+## Technologies Used

+- React.js: A JavaScript library for building user interfaces.
+React.js was used to build the front-end of the application with reusable components.
+- Bootstrap: A CSS framework for developing responsive and mobile-first websites.
+Bootstrap was used to style the application and ensure it is responsive across different screen sizes.
+- Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js was used to handle the server-side logic of the application.
+- Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+Express.js was used to handle HTTP requests and routing.
+- PostgreSQL: A powerful, open source object-relational database system.
+PostgreSQL was used to store user data, vehicles, and their associated gas and service records.
+- Docker: An open platform for developing, shipping, and running applications.
+Docker was used to containerize the application, ensuring it runs uniformly across different environments.
+- JWT (JSON Web Tokens): A standard for securely transmitting information between parties as a JSON object.
+JWT was used for user authentication and authorization.
+- FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+FastAPI was used to build the application's API.
+- Google Maps API: A collection of APIs that enable developers to overlay data on a map and build interactive maps.
+Google Maps API was used to visualize gas and service records on a map.
+- Git & GitHub: Git, a distributed version control system, was used for source code management, with GitHub as the hosting platform for version control and collaboration.

 ## Database

 The Tenacious Tracker application relies on a backend database to store user information, vehicles, and their associated gas and service records.
 The database schema consists of three main tables: